-The Altoona Bible Institute exists as a nondegree granting school of adult education, with the purpose of providing advanced training and equipping in biblical and doctrinal studies, ministry and leadership skills so that men and women may be prepared to do "the work of the ministry", in a vital and effective relationship with our Lord Jesus Christ.
+The Altoona Bible Institute exists as a nondegree-granting school of adult education, with the purpose of providing advanced training and equipping in biblical and doctrinal studies, ministry and leadership skills so that men and women may be prepared to do "the work of the ministry", in a vital and effective relationship with our Lord Jesus Christ.

-The Altoona Bible Institute began its teaching ministry in 1934.
-Two local men, W.O.H Garman, a Presbyterian pastor and Russell Aukerman, executive secretary of the YMCA, were the organizers.
+The Altoona Bible Institute began its teaching ministry in Altoona, PA in 1934.
+Two local men, W.O.H Garman, a Presbyterian pastor, and Russell Aukerman, executive secretary of the YMCA, were the organizers.
 They recruited other laymen of like minds and dedication who saw a need for a fundamental Bible training course in Altoona.
 On March 19, 1934, they formed a Board of Directors.
-A professional teaching staff was secured and classes for a two-year curriculum began April 1934 and the Altoona YMCA, two evenings a week.
+The professional teaching staff was secured and classes for a two-year curriculum began April 1934 at the Altoona YMCA, two evenings a week.

-The school operates on a trimester basis with a total of 54 classes with 18 being offered each term.
-The Institute provides opportunity for students to obtain a working knowledge of the word of God without leaving home, job and family.
+The bible school operates on a trimester basis with a total of 54 classes with 18 being offered each term.
+The Institute provides an opportunity for students to obtain a working knowledge of the word of God without leaving home, job and family.